 In today's competitive job market, having the right resume makes a real difference.
 Yet, creating the right resume can take time.
 Remember, the best one page resume is going to depend on your needs.
 The single page resume format can be a great choice, but it also means being strategic with your information.

-With a professionally designed resume template (such as those used in the sample one-page resumes above), you can save time and still create an attractive resume that's sure to catch an employer's eye.
+With a professional one page resume, you can save time and still create an attractive resume that's sure to catch an employer's eye.

-You'll find a wide variety of resume templates, ranging from simple one-page resumes to concise resume templates, at Envato Elements and GraphicRiver.
+You'll find a wide variety of simple one page resumes at Envato Elements and GraphicRiver.
 Why not find the one page CV or resume template that's right for you and start creating your best one-page resume today?